Mac transition to Apple silicon: Switch from PowerPC to Intel

-Apple ceased support for booting on PowerPC as of Mac OS X 10.6 "Snow Leopard" in August 2009, three years after the transition was complete.
+Apple ceased support for booting on PowerPC as of Mac OS X 10.6 "Snow Leopard in August 2009, three years after the transition was complete.
 Support for PowerPC applications via Rosetta was dropped from macOS in 10.7 "Lion" in July 2011, five years after the transition was complete.

 Processor development

 In 2008, Apple bought processor company P.A.
 Semi for US$278 million.
 At the time, it was reported that Apple bought P.A.
 Semi for its intellectual property and engineering talent.
 CEO Steve Jobs later claimed that P.A.
 Semi would develop system-on-chips for Apple's iPods and iPhones.
 Following the acquisition, Apple signed a rare "Architecture license" with ARM, allowing the company to design its own core, using the ARM instruction set.
 The first Apple-designed chip was the A4, released in 2010, which debuted in the first-generation iPad, then in the iPhone 4.
-Apple subsequently released a number of products with its own processors.
+Apple subsequently released a number of products with its own chips.

-Rumors of Apple shifting Macintosh to custom-designed ARM processors began circulating in 2011, when SemiAccurate predicted it would happen by mid-2013.
+Rumors of Apple shifting Macintosh to custom-designed ARM chips began circulating in 2011, when SemiAccurate predicted it would happen by mid-2013.
 In 2014, MacRumors reported that Apple was testing an ARM-based Mac prototype with a large Magic Trackpad.
 In 2018, Bloomberg reported that Apple was planning to use its own chips based on the ARM architecture beginning in 2020.

-The Apple A12X Bionic processor used in the iPad Pro (3rd generation) reportedly roughly matches the performance of Intel's Core i7 processor used in the MacBook Pro at the time.
+The Apple A12X Bionic chip used in the iPad Pro (3rd generation), released in 2018, reportedly roughly matched the performance of Intel's Core i7 processor used in the MacBook Pro at the time.

 In the months and weeks leading up to Apple's 2020 WWDC, multiple media reports anticipated an official announcement of the transition during the event.